ddunnock/latex-template-engine/docs/interactive-guide.md

 Review your inputs and confirm to proceed.

-### 4. Document Generation
+### 5. Document Generation

 If you confirm, the interface will:

+1. Create the appropriate directory structure within your project
-1. Generate the LaTeX file
+2. Generate the LaTeX file with proper organization
+3. Create necessary symlinks for assets (fonts, images)
-2. Ask for confirmation if a file with the same name exists
+4. Ask for confirmation if a file with the same name exists
-3. Show the output path
+5. Show the output path

 ```
 ✓ Document generated successfully!
-Output: my_research_paper.tex
+Output: projects/my-academic-research/my_research_paper.tex

 Compile LaTeX document now?
 [Y/n]:
 ```

-### 5. PDF Compilation (Optional)
+### 6. PDF Compilation (Optional)

 If you have LaTeX installed (pdflatex), the interface can compile your document: